Harvard-Ophthalmology-AI-Lab/Harvard-GDP/README.md

 # Harvard Glaucoma Detection and Progression

-The dataset and code for the paper entitled *Harvard Glaucoma Detection and Progression (Harvard-GDP): A Multimodal Multitask Dataset and Generalization-Reinforced Semi-Supervised Learning*.
+The dataset and code for the paper entitled *Harvard Glaucoma Detection and Progression: A Multimodal Multitask Dataset and Generalization-Reinforced Semi-Supervised Learning*.
+Note that, the modifier word “Harvard” only indicates that our dataset is from the Department of Ophthalmology of Harvard Medical School and does not imply an endorsement, sponsorship, or assumption of responsibility by either Harvard University or Harvard Medical School as a legal identity.

 # Dataset

-The OCT RNFLT maps with labels can be accessed via this [link](https://drive.google.com/drive/folders/1F9wM5W-00XMd2tqlt8b_pyi_yjkRwfpc?usp=share_link), while the 3D OCT B-scan images can be accessed via this [link](https://drive.google.com/drive/folders/1e36KTZ_LdGzTkn6ajzv5JLxVxDH-NRqa?usp=sharing). **Our dataset must be only used for non-profit academic education and research purposes.
-Our dataset must not be used for commercial activities or research grant applications.**
+The OCT RNFLT maps with labels can be accessed via this [link](https://drive.google.com/drive/folders/1F9wM5W-00XMd2tqlt8b_pyi_yjkRwfpc?usp=share_link), while the 3D OCT B-scan images can be accessed via this [link](https://drive.google.com/drive/folders/1e36KTZ_LdGzTkn6ajzv5JLxVxDH-NRqa?usp=sharing).
+This dataset can only be used for non-commercial research purposes.
+At no time, the dataset shall be used for clinical decisions or patient care.

 The glaucoma data of 1000 patients includes 1000 OCT RNFLT maps (dimension 225x225).
 The visual field, patient age, sex, race, glaucoma and progression label information are also included in the data.